-During those five years, the population varied according to the season, swelling during the summer, with the influx of cowboys, buyers, gamblers and prostitutes.
+During those five years, the population varied according to the season, swelling during the summer, with the influx of cowboys, buyers, gamblers, and prostitutes.
 Business houses, dance halls, and saloons catered to the Texas trade.

 Remembering the Past

 Fort Dodge was closed in 1882 and by 1886, the cattle drives had ended.
-An illustrious period of history was over but the legend lives on in Dodge City's history preservation of its romantic and internationally famous past.
+An illustrious period of history was over but the legend lives on in Dodge City's historic preservation of its romantic and internationally famous past.

-As the nineteenth century ended, the bragging of the western pioneer furnished an abundance of materials for dime novels, nickelodeons, Hollywood films, radio and television.
-Even today, over 100,000 tourists relive the legend each year by visiting the Boot Hill Museum and historic Front Street reconstruction.
+As the nineteenth century ended, the bragging of the western pioneer furnished an abundance of materials for dime novels, nickelodeons, Hollywood films, radio, and television.
+Even today, over 100,000 tourists relive the legend each year by visiting the Boot Hill Museum and the historic Front Street reconstruction.
 "If the history of the West has been a mother lode of entertainment riches, Dodge City has been its touchstone."